linmx0130/PaperNotes/notes.md

 * Index: arXiv 1703.01365
 * Reading date: 07/03/2017
 * Categories: Machine Learning
-* Tag: Deep learning visualization
+* Tag: Understanding learning system

 This paper proposed two axioms of attribution of predictions of deep neural networks, i.e. figuring out the importance of all inputs to the final predictions.
 The axioms are sensitivity and implementation invariance.
 With these two properties, they proposed Integrated Gradients, the first network attribution method that satisfies the two axioms.
 They prove that the method is solid in theory.